-A staff member who appears ill in the workplace
+A staff member who appears ill while on duty

-- A staff member who appears to require medical attention while on duty should not be allowed to remain in the workplace (refer to paragraph 3.5 of Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service for direction) - Where a staff member has to be sent home due to ill health, arrangements may include either you accompanying, or arranging for somebody to accompany, the staff member home.
+- A staff member who appears to require medical attention while on duty should not be allowed to remain in the workplace.
+Similarly, a staff member who is working remotely and appears unwell, should not be allowed to remain on duty. (refer to paragraph 3.5 of Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service for direction) - Where a staff member is working on-site and has to be sent home due to ill-health, arrangements may include either you accompanying, or arranging for somebody to accompany the staff member home.
 In some situations a taxi may be more appropriate.
-Where medical attention is urgently required, contact with emergency services, the staff member's GP or next of kin may be appropriate. - Remember to consult with your manager and/or HR Division for support where these situations arise - If a staff member lives alone, consider whether or not you need to notify his/her next of kin - Where a staff member is sent home due to a health issue, the line manager should contact their HR Division to discuss a possible referral to the CMO, if appropriate - A staff member behaving in an unusual manner could possibly be attributed to the side-effects of medication or ongoing illness which may or may not have been disclosed to you.
+Where medical attention is urgently required, contact with emergency services, the staff member's GP or next of kin may be appropriate. - Remember to consult with your manager and/or HR Division for support where these situations arise - If a staff member lives alone, consider whether or not you need to notify their next of kin - Where a staff member is sent home due to a health issue, or is remote working and instructed not to remain on duty, the people manager should contact their HR Division to discuss a possible referral to the CMO, if appropriate

+- Consider the possibility that unusual behaviour could be caused by ongoing illness or be the side-effects of medication which may not have been disclosed to you.
+If the staff member is working remotely, you may become aware of this by phone, video call etc. rather than observing it directly in the office.
 This needs to be discussed with the staff member in a sensitive manner.
-Please see the section Having a Difficult Workplace Conversation in this guide. - In the event of a staff member becoming ill and who does not agree to leave the workplace, the line manager can consult with their own manager, HR Division, and/ or the CSEAS for guidance on how to proceed.
+Please see the section on Having a Difficult Workplace Conversation in this guide. - In the event of a staff member becoming ill and who does not agree to leave the workplace or discontinue remote working, the people manager can consult with their own manager, HR Division, and/or the CSEAS for guidance on how to proceed.
 The need to contact other parties may arise, e.g. the staff member's next of kin, GP or other sources of support.

-A staff member returning to the workplace after a sick leave absence
+A staff member returning to the workplace after a sick leave absence:

-- Referral of the staff member to the CMO by HR may be required in advance of the staff member returning to the workplace if there is a concern about their fitness to resume duty.
-This is to establish fitness to return to work. - Managers are required to conduct a return to work meeting, in line with paragraph 2.3 of Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service - Where a staff member is returning to work on a phased basis, the impact on business needs and other staff members should be dealt with in a sensitive way - A staff member may be diagnosed with an illness which allows them to continue to attend work.
+- Referral of the staff member to the CMO by HR may be required in advance of the staff member returning to work to establish fitness to return to work. - Managers are required to conduct a return to work conversation, in line with paragraph 2.3 of Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service - Where a staff member is returning to work on a phased basis, the impact on business needs and other staff members should be dealt with in a sensitive way - A staff member may be diagnosed with an illness which allows them to continue to attend work.
 It is important that you as manager have a discussion with the staff member as to how this can be accommodated. - Guidelines for managers regarding the provision of reasonable accommodation(s) for a staff member with a disability are available in the section on Disability in this guide.